serd223/entry/README.md

 dec : Decrements current cell by 1

-print : Prints the ascii representation of the current cell (Program returns PRINT_ERROR if current stack cell is above 255)
+print : Prints the ascii representation of the current cell (Program returns PRINT_ERROR if current cell is above 255)

-input: Gets text input from user and set the current cell to the value of the inputted character
+input: Gets text input from user and sets the current cell to the value of the inputted character

 if : Skips next instruction if the current cell is above 0